Turtle Lodge Trading Post Inc. (TLTP) is an Indigenous owned home-based wholesale/retail company in Clayton, (Almonte) Ontario.

 Turtle Lodge Trading Post Inc. (TLTP) was born of this necessity, and has become a vehicle for providing quality medicines for ceremonial use.
 This business supports us so that we can continue to support the community in a variety of ways.
 We are a for-profit business by legal definition because we need to make a living and keep a roof over our heads.
 But we are deeply committed to the people and also involved in a variety of community endeavours, so supporting us means you are also supporting the People.

 We steer away from providing any ceremonial information on our website with few exceptions.
 TLTP does NOT sell ceremony.
 We will always encourage you to seek the guidance of an Elder in your own community, if possible.
 If you have questions we will be happy to answer them to the best of our ability, or direct you to someone who may be able to help.

 All our herbal products are either purchased from organic or ethically wildcrafted sources.
 Many are also certified Kosher.
-Whenever possible, we purchase from Indigenous suppliers and are always ready to help new Indigenous entrepreneurs.
+Whenever possible, we purchase from Indigenous harvesters and suppliers and are always ready to help new Indigenous entrepreneurs.
 Many of our products are locally sourced but, if demand outweighs supply, we sometimes import herbs from trusted sources outside the region.
 Above all else, we pride ourselves on quality and service and have established a solid reputation over the years.

 We’ve met so many amazing people on this path.
 We offer our deep, heartfelt thanks to everyone who has supported us over the years.
 Your encouragement, loyalty and wisdom are greatly appreciated!